-The firm accounts for certain unsecured short-term borrowings at at fair value under the fair value option.
-See Note 8 for further information about unsecured short-term borrowings that are accounted for at fair value.
-The firm also has loan agreements with Group Inc. and Funding IHC through which it obtains substantially all of its unsecured short-term borrowings.
+The firm has loan agreements with Group Inc. and Funding IHC through which it obtains substantially all of its unsecured shortterm borrowings.
 Group Inc. and Funding IHC can demand repayment of the outstanding borrowings under these agreements with 90-day advance notice.
 The carrying value of unsecured short-term borrowings that are not recorded at fair value generally approximates fair value due to the short-term nature of the obligations.
 As these unsecured short-term borrowings are not accounted for at fair value, they are not included in the firm's fair value hierarchy in Notes 4 and 5.
-Had these borrowings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2023.
+Had these borrowings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of December 2023.
+The firm accounts for certain unsecured short-term borrowings at fair value under the fair value option.
+See Note 8 for further information about unsecured short-term borrowings that are accounted for at fair value.